chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 ## Step 3 — Prepare your Kubernetes cluster

-In order to put Chainguard Enforce into action within a cluster, we'll now create a Kubernetes cluster using `kind`.
-We will name our cluster `enforce-demo` by passing that to the `--name` flag, but you may want to use another name that is more meaningful to you.
+In order to put Chainguard Enforce into action within a cluster, we’ll now create a Kubernetes cluster using kind.
+We will name our cluster `enforce-demo` by passing that to the `--name` flag, but you may opt to use an alternate name.

 ```sh
 kind create cluster --name enforce-demo